compulim/use-reduce-memo/README.md

 ## Design

 We started the journey with a memoized mapper hook.

-However, the mapper only performs operations on the item itself.
-In some cases, the mapper can be refactored into multiple components, each with its own [`useMemo`](https://react.dev/reference/react/useMemo).
-The usefulness of a memoized mapper is limited.
+A mapper operates independently on each item, without requiring knowledge of other elements.
+Thus, in some cases, the mapper can be refactored into multiple components, each with their own call to [`useMemo`](https://react.dev/reference/react/useMemo).
+This limits the true utility of a memoized mapper.

 In contrast, a memoized reducer could be turned into a memoized mapper.
 Thus, it shines in more scenarios.